anmarjarjees/anmarjarjees/README.md

 > git restore --staged *

 Based on "git-scm.com" documentation:<b>
 Git version 2.23.0 introduced a new command: "git restore".
-It's basically an alternative to "git reset".
+It's an alternative to "git reset".
 From Git version 2.23.0 onwards, Git will use git restore instead of git reset for many undo operations.

 ### Branch NOTES:
 - Make sure to upload the public code that you want to share into your default branch whether it's "main" or "master" for immediate and easy access